zhou-l/ContIndexPtVolRen/README.md

 E-Key: press "E" with the volume renderer being the current view to cycle through compare modes for spatial and data domain indexed points computation.

 F-Key: press "F" with the parallel coordinates being the current view to cycle through compare modes for spatial and data domain indexed points computation.

+The associations of paper figures and datasets:
+Fig1-DTI (1-flat); Fig3-fig3_synth3D, fig3_planeSynth; Fig4-Isabel; Fig5-CT tooth; Fig6,7-BraTs MRI; Fig 8-fig3_synth3D, fig3_planeSynth; Fig 9-Isabel; Fig 10-DTI(2-flat); Fig12,13,14 - synthVol3D; Fig15-CT tooth (val vs. gradient mag); Fig16 - BraTs (T1 vs. gradient mag).

-# The Matlab Code
+# Preprocessing and the Matlab Code
+The indexed volumes can be computed in the visualization software when loading the original data volumes and enable the correlation computation in the spatial neighborhood.
+For correct results, please set the sampling rate for computation to 1 (100%).
+This can also be done with the Matlab code which is slower.
+While the computation gives the indexed point volumes, it also yield a large .txt file that contains the 2D positions of indexed points on the image plane of the parallel coordinates that can be converted into a continuous density representation.

-The Matlab code concern the preprocessing of multivariate volumes and converting discrete indexed points to continuous.
+The Matlab code concern the preprocessing of multivariate volumes and converting discrete indexed points to a continuous density.